Lorenzo Bandini: Racing career

 For 1963 Bandini was retained by Ferrari for sports car races only.
 Along with Ludovico Scarfiotti, he won the Le Mans 24 Hours race and placed second in the Targa Florio that year, occasionally racing in Formula One for Scuderia Centro Sud.
 His string of good results, including a fifth place at the British Grand Prix, convinced Ferrari to retain him as a Formula One driver as well for the rest of the season.

 In 1964 Bandini had his best Formula One season.
 He won the first Austrian Grand Prix at the Zeltweg circuit and scored two more podiums in Germany and Italy.
 At the Mexican Grand Prix, Bandini was running second when he decided to let his teammate John Surtees pass, enabling him to score enough points to win the World Championship.

 In 1965 Bandini won the Targa Florio.

 In 1966 Surtees left Ferrari in mid-season.
 Bandini was promoted to team leader.
-He was unlucky not to win the French and US Grands Prix that year which he dominated before mechanical problems intervened while he was holding a huge lead.
+He was unlucky not to win the French and U.S. Grands Prix that year which he dominated before mechanical problems struck while holding a huge lead.
 Bandini's best finish was a second place at the Monaco Grand Prix in a 2.4 liter V-6 Ferrari behind Jackie Stewart's BRM.
 Later in the season Bandini helped director John Frankenheimer with his movie Grand Prix.
 Bandini recommended the location at the harbour chicane for a crash scene in the movie filmed at the Monte Carlo circuit.
-In "The Making of Grand Prix", actress Eva Marie Saint noted that, bitterly, this spot would be the site of Bandini's death in the race one year later.
+In "The Making of Grand Prix", actress Eva Marie Saint noted bitterly that this spot would be the site of Bandini's fatal accident in the race one year later.
+Grand Prix was praised for its realism of racing, to which Bandini played a big role.
+The movie won 3 Oscars.

-In 1967 Bandini won the 24 Hours of Daytona and the 1000 km of Monza, both with Chris Amon.
+In 1967 Bandini won the 24 Hours of Daytona and the 1000 km of Monza, both teamed with Chris Amon.